De Minimis Threshold by Country: When Import Duties Apply

 Co-Founder of GingerControl, Building scalable AI and automated workflows for trade compliance teams.

 Connect with me on LinkedIn!
-I want to help you :)What Is a De Minimis Threshold?
+I want to help you :)What Is a De Minimis Threshold, and Which Country Has the Highest?

 De Minimis Thresholds by Country: The Complete Reference Table

 The table below lists de minimis thresholds for 22 major import markets.
-Note that "duty threshold" and "tax threshold" can differ -- some countries exempt low-value goods from duties but still collect VAT or GST.
+"Duty threshold" and "tax threshold" can differ: many countries waive duties on low-value goods but still collect VAT or GST on every dollar.
 Where two thresholds exist, both are listed.
+All US-bound rows reflect the current suspension.

 | Country | Duty-Free Threshold | Approx. USD Equivalent | Tax (VAT/GST) Threshold | Special Rules |